iotaledger/iota/crates/iota/genesis.md

 Each validator participating in the ceremony will need the following:

+- BLS12381 Public key
-- Ed25519 Public key
+- Ed25519 Public key(s)
-- Iota network address // WAN
+- Iota network address
-- Narwhal_primary_to_primary network address // WAN
-- Narwhal_worker_to_primary network address // LAN
-- Narwhal_primary_to_worker network address // LAN
+- p2p_address network address
-- Narwhal_worker_to_worker network address // WAN
+- Narwhal_primary_address network address
-- Narwhal_consensus_address network address // LAN
+- Narwhal_worker_address network address

 Note:

-- Network addresses should be Multiaddrs in the form of `/dns/{dns name}/tcp/{port}/http` and only the addresses marked WAN need to be publicly accessible by the wider internet.
+- Network addresses should be Multiaddrs in the form of `/dns/{dns name}/tcp/{port}/http` (for example `/dns/localhost/tcp/8080/http`).
+- A BLS12381KeyPair can be created using `iota keytool generate bls12381`
-- An Ed25519 key can be created using `iota keytool generate`
+- An Ed25519KeyPair can be created using `iota keytool generate ed25519`

 ## Ceremony